scg-unibe-ch/ese2020-team6/README.md

 To use the app, you need an admin user and a default user.
 How to register these users?

 - In the app: register two users.
-One for default and one who will be admin
+One for default and one who will be admin.
+For the one who will be admin, use 'Admin' as lastname.
 - In the terminal if you are in the ese-project:
 ```
 $ cd backend